Shadoka/clustering_go/readme.md

 As soon as I changed that line, the runtime went from 53ms to 35ms.
 Although much too oversized for the last passes of clustering, it fits the first pass just right.
 For this I conclude that reallocating memory is quite expensive and if one wants to write performant Go programms he needs to find a good tradeoff between setting the size too low (too many reallocations) and too high (too much memory reserved).

+K-means clustering is now added.

+That code is messy, lol